LoHertel/lost-in-cupboard/deployment/README.md

 ## For remote deployment: Upload container

+Some Kubernetes services are among others AWS EKS, GCP GKE, and Azure AKS.

 Upload the built containers `kitchenware-tf-serving:1.0` and `kitchenware-gateway:1.0` to the container registry, that your cluster is using.

+Replace the image names in the Kubernetes yaml files in this folder: `kube-config/` with the names from the container registry.

 ## Deploy service to cluster